ajkerrigan/crashplan-docker-synology/README.md

 See [CrashPlan's documentation](http://support.code42.com/CrashPlan/4/Configuring/Using_CrashPlan_On_A_Headless_Computer)
 for help with this, and consult `/usr/local/etc/rc.d/S99crashplandocker.sh status` for details about the running CrashPlan instance.

+## Upgrading

+* NOTE: Upgrades will not occur automatically.
+* Check for updated images by running `docker pull ajkerrigan/crashplan`
+* If the image was updated, run `/usr/local/etc/rc.d/S99crashplandocker.sh recreate` to create and start a container based on the new image.

 ## Customization